 Nominating Criteria: The nomination must describe the individual’s outstanding achievements in research or academic work on light pollution over a multiple-year period.
 Only one award will be given each year.

-This award is given to individuals, organizations, or businesses that – through progressive design, construction, technological innovation, and entrepreneurship – support IDA and its mission to preserve night skies by promoting quality outdoor nighttime lighting.
+This award is given to individuals, organizations, or businesses that – through technological innovation and entrepreneurship – support IDA and its mission to preserve night skies by promoting the protection of dark skies and quality outdoor nighttime lighting.
 Only one award will be given each year.

-IDA considers the following criteria: freedom from glare, rational lighting levels, energy efficiency, good nighttime ambiance, minimal obtrusive light and minimal contribution to skyglow.
-Winning lighting designs and installations must be environmentally friendly and economically sensible.
+IDA considers the following criteria: freedom from glare, rational lighting levels, energy efficiency, good nighttime ambiance, minimal obtrusive light, and minimal contribution to skyglow.

-Each submission must include high-resolution color digital images — taken both at night and during the day—of the lighting design and installation.
-These must include both general views (to assess the overall design) and detailed views of features of the lighting system.
+Each submission must include images of the product and the product installed and in use.
+These must include both general views (to assess the overall design) and detailed views of features of the system.
 Nomination submission constitutes permission of submitting parties for IDA to use submitted images in order to publicize the awards and to promote quality outdoor lighting.

 Dark Sky Defender Award

 The Dark Sky Defender Award is given to individuals and organizations in appreciation and recognition of their exceptional efforts to promote and advance the mission and programs of IDA to preserve night skies by promoting quality outdoor nighttime lighting to reduce light pollution and its environmental impacts.
-Nominees include those who have led outstanding public education and outreach campaigns on light pollution, who have promoted ordinances and other regulatory tools to reduce light pollution, who have worked with the media, policy-makers, opinion leaders and others to bring greater urgency to the issue, and who have fostered collaborations with disparate stakeholders to effect positive change.
-A maximum of five awards will be given each year.
+Nominees include those who have led outstanding public education and outreach campaigns on light pollution, who have promoted ordinances and other regulatory tools to reduce light pollution, who have worked with the media, policy-makers, opinion leaders, and others to bring greater urgency to the issue, and who have fostered collaborations with disparate stakeholders to effect positive change.
+A total of six awards will be given–one to someone on each of the inhabited continents.

 Nominating Criteria: Nominations may be made for an individual or organization and must describe the nominee’s exceptional efforts to promote and advance the mission and programs of IDA.